mui/material-ui/docs/src/pages/customization/transitions/transitions.md

 ## Durations

 You can change some or all of the duration values, or provide your own (for use in the `create()` helper).
-This example uses the default values which are in milliseconds.
-You only need to provide the keys you wish to change or add a value for.
+This example shows all the default values (in milliseconds), but you only need to provide the keys you wish to change or add.

 ```js
 const theme = createMuiTheme({